Zynh0722/dungeon-world/src/pages/gming/gm.md

 Everything you say and do at the table (and away from the table, too) exists to accomplish these three goals and no others.
 Things that aren’t on this list aren’t your goals.
 You’re not trying to beat the players or test their ability to solve complex traps.
 You’re not here to give the players a chance to explore your finely crafted setting.
 You’re not trying to kill the players (though monsters might be).
 You’re most certainly not here to tell everyone a planned-out story.

-Your first agenda is to portray a fantastic world.
+Your first agenda is to **portray a fantastic world**.
 Dungeon World is all about guts, guile, and bravery against darkness and doom.
 It’s about characters who have decided to take up a life of adventure in the hopes of some glorious reward.
 It’s your job to participate in that by showing the players a world in which their characters can find that adventure.
 Without the player characters the world would fall into chaos or destruction—it might still even with them.
 It’s up to you to portray the fantastic elements of that world.
 Show the players the wonders of the world they’re in and encourage them to react to it.

-Filling the characters’ lives with adventure means working with the players to create a world that’s engaging and dynamic.
+**Filling the characters’ lives with adventure** means working with the players to create a world that’s engaging and dynamic.
 Adventurers are always caught up in some world-threatening danger or another—encourage and foster that kind of action in the game.

-Dungeon World adventures never presume player actions.
+Dungeon World adventures **never** presume player actions.
 A Dungeon World adventure portrays a setting in motion—someplace significant with creatures big and small pursuing their own goals.
 As the players come into conflict with that setting and its denizens, action is inevitable.
 You’ll honestly portray the repercussions of that action.

-This is how you play to find out what happens.
+This is how you **play to find out what happens**.
 You’re sharing in the fun of finding out how the characters react to and change the world you’re portraying.
 You’re all participants in a great adventure that’s unfolding.
 So really, don’t plan too hard.
 The rules of the game will fight you.
 It’s fun to see how things unfold, trust us.

 ## Principles